 The Combine button will create a compounded path composed of all currently selected paths; merging them into a single path sharing the same visuals.
 Compounded path holes appear in areas where the paths overlap.
 The reverse path direction button can change this.

-The Separate button will simply reverse the Combine function.
+The Separate button will reverse the Combine function.

 Outline a Path

-Select any path and immediately convert it into a shape by tapping the Outline button (3) in the Path Tab.
+Select any path and convert it into a shape by tapping the Outline button (3) in the Path Tab.
 This button lets you convert the stroke of any path into an editable new path with a fill.